Marine Carbon Dioxide Removal

 Surf >>

 Ocean Visions is a science-based, nonprofit conservation organization that works with and across diverse sectors and disciplines to identify, co-design, evaluate, and support the implementation of bold, ocean-based solutions to counter and reverse climate impacts to the ocean.
-Resources include a global map of mCDR field trials and a set of interactive roadmaps focused on specific mCDR methods.
+Resources include a global map of mCDR field trials, a set of interactive roadmaps focused on specific mCDR methods, and an mCDR ecosystem database that highlights the range and flow of mCDR activities and the interconnected roles of participants in researching, governing, and developing mCDR solutions.

 [C]Worthy’s mCDR Ecosystem Map